PEter Hum's Ordinary Heroes

 Upon receiving a Canada Council grant, Kenji spent four years in New York where he was fortunate to play with luminaries such as Jimmy Heath, Kurt Rosenwinkel, Joel Frahm, Ari Hoenig, Bob Mover and Antonio Hart.
 He graduated with a Masters in jazz from the Aaron Copland School of music (Queens College) in 2006.

-Kenji is presently is a full-time professor of saxophone at Korea’s largest applied music program and he is one of the busiest jazz musicians in Seoul.
-He recently won the first prize in the Jarasum International Jazz Festival competition.
+Kenji was based in Seoul, Korea for more than a decade, where he was a full-time professor of saxophone at Korea’s largest applied music program and won the first prize in the Jarasum International Jazz Festival competition.

 Kenji's website is here.